SweetLeeSunshine/cs50-psets/Questions.md

 ## What (in ASCII, decimal, or hexadecimal) must the first two bytes of any BMP file be?
 Leading bytes used to identify file formats (with high probability) are generally called "magic numbers."

-The first two bytes show the fike is a bitmap with the letters BM or hex 0x4D42.
+The first two bytes show the file is a bitmap with the letters BM or hex 0x42.

 ## What's the difference between `bfSize` and `biSize`?